-She received the funding from the China Scholarship Council (CSC) for her PhD research.
-She wants to focus on the study of China’s new role in governing global climate change, and especially its multi-level climate governance situated at different policy levels.
+For the PhD project, she wants to focus on studying China’s new role in governing global climate change, especially its multi-level climate governance situated at different policy levels.
 She aims to figure out to what extent the coherence between various policy levels affects the effectiveness of China’s climate governance from home and abroad.

 Environmental governance; rural environmental governance.